chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 ---
 layout: post
-title: "☁ Configure Secure RDP using a Windows Bastion Host with Terraform on GCP | logbook"
+title: "☁ Use Terraform to Configure Secure RDP using a Windows Bastion Host on GCP"
 author: chris
 date: 2019-09-07
 category: Cloud